scala-ide/scala-ide.github.com/blog/_posts/2012-04-13-release-notes-2.1-Milestone-1.md

 Today we released an early preview of the Scala IDE V2.1 for Eclipse!
-While the goal of V2.0 was to provide a reliable environment for your Scala coding, with V2.1 we want to bring your Scala development experience to a whole new level!
+While the goal of V2.0 was to provide a reliable environment for your Scala coding, with V2.1 we want to bring your Scala development experience to a whole new level.

 In this milestone there are a whole lot of new features for you to try out: *implicit highlight*, *move refactoring*, *scala debugger * and *semantic highlight* are the most